okteto/okteto/README.md

 ## Getting started

 All you need to get started is to [install the Okteto CLI](https://www.okteto.com/docs/get-started/install-okteto-cli/) and have access to a Kubernetes cluster.
+You can follow our [guide for setting up a Kubernetes cluster on AWS here](https://www.okteto.com/docs/get-started/install/amazon-eks/#deploy-a-kubernetes-cluster).

-The Okteto CLI has two operational: CLI-Only and Okteto Platform.
+The Okteto CLI has two operational modes: CLI-Only and Okteto Platform.

 ### CLI-Only

 CLI-Only requires access to a Kubernetes cluster.
 It's designed to support Development Containers in any Kubernetes cluster.
-It doesn't come with features to support multiple developers working on the same cluster.
+It doesn't come with features that support multiple developers working on the same cluster.
 That's the goal of the [Okteto Platform](https://okteto.com/docs)

-CLI-Only support the following commands:
+CLI-Only supports the following commands:

 - `okteto context`
 - `okteto up`